 In South Africa, the main reason for the movement is the inability of the Bantu to make an adequate living for himself and his family on the limited land available in the Reserves and to their primitive agricultural methods.
-With the industrial expansion in the cities their labour is required to enable an expansion of industry.
+With the industrial expansion in the cities their labour is required to enable the factories and industries to function.
 The wages paid on farms is usually low.
-The services provided in the towns, the education facilities available and the general better living conditions allure people to the cities.
+The services provided in the towns, the education facilities available and the general better living conditions lure people to the cities.

 Having sketched the population movement let us return to see where and how the people lived.
-If you look at a map of Johannesburg dated 1900 you will find a pertion called Kaffirtown.
+If you look at a map of Johannesburg dated 1900 you will find a portion called Kaffirtown.
 It was where the Newtown Market stands and stretched into the present Vrededorp.
 In 1906 plague broke out in Kaffirtown and the Bantu were hastenly removed to Klipspruit, a township now called Pimville.
-Their shacks in Kaffirtown were burnt to minimise the spread of plague and they were allowated sites on which to erect their homes and corrugated iron tanks were also provided as temporary housing.
+Their shacks in Kaffirtown were burnt to minimise the spread of plague and they were leased sites on which to erect their homes and corrugated iron tanks were also provided as temporary housing.
 Then too, there was the suburb of Sophiatown.
-This suburb had now how restriction in the Title Deeds prohibiting the stands to be owned by non-Whites and the same applied to Alexander Township, which was outside the City limits.
+This suburb had no restriction in the Title Deeds prohibiting the stands from being owned by non-Whites and the same applied to Alexandra Township, which was outside the City limits.